Somgester/Weather-App/README.md

 # Weather-App

--It Can Tell The Current Weather In Your City
+This Application Can Tell The Weather OutSide:
--Weather Of Anywhere In The World Hahahaha
+- Current and “Feels like” temperature
+- Check Whether Your Friend is Lying about The Weather.
+- HAhahahaha